DeveloperMarcial/mvvm_example/README.md

 package ‘Provider’ for state management.

 We will create three folders in our project.
-\views,       UI
+\view,        UI, *_screen.dart
+              Each screen calls:
+                 UserViewModel usersViewModel = context.watch<UserViewModel>();
+                 // This accesses the state in the UserViewModel.
+                 // We are calling this in the build method of the screens because whenever the
+                 // View-Model calls notifyListeners(), the build method in the
+                 // corresponding UI (screen) will be triggered and
+                 // it will be re-rendered and we will get the latest state value.

-\view_models, Hold business logic
+\view_model,  Hold business logic
               View-Model is just a middle man between your 'View' and the 'Service/Data Layer' View ← → View-Model ← → Repo
-              In this project holds a Service class that fetched the data from a DB, file, etc.
-              The idea is to handle all the state related things and business logic in the View Model so that our screens will remain Stateless, independent and easily testable and maintainable.
+              The idea is to handle all the state related things and business logic in the View-Model so that our screens will remain Stateless, independent and easily testable and maintainable.
-\repo
-\models
+\repo,        Service routines.
+              In this project holds a Service Class that fetches the data from a DB, file, etc.
+\model,

 ## Getting Started